 The name change was announced yesterday with the close of Parsippany, New Jersey-based Watson’s 4.25 billion euro ($5.51 billion) purchase of Actavis Group hf.
 It moves Watson from fifth biggest to the top maker of copycat drugs by sales after Teva Pharmaceutical Industries Ltd. (TEVA), based in Petach Tikva, Israel, and Basel, Switzerland-based Novartis AG’s Sandoz unit.

 Chief Executive Officer Paul Bisaro has put Watson on an expansionary path during his tenure, announcing plans to push the company’s generics business worldwide, and to buy and develop brand-name drug assets that provide higher profit margins.
-Investors have rewarded the company; since Bisaro took over in September 2007, the stock has about tripled (WPI).
+Investors have rewarded the company; since Bisaro took over in September 2007, the stock has about tripled (WPI:US).

 “This is the transaction that Watson needed to do to be significant and truly relevant on a global stage,” Bisaro said in a telephone interview Oct.
 29. “We will be focusing even more heavily on brand acquisitions and brand-licensing deals to diversify our business.”